Dynatrace/openkit-java/README.md

 * Create Sessions and User Actions
 * Report values, events, errors and crashes
 * Trace web requests to server-side PurePaths
-* Sessions can be tagged with a user id
+* Sessions can be tagged with a user tag
 * Use it together with Dynatrace or AppMon

 ## What you cannot do with the OpenKit